 Progress Tracking: What it is and why it’s good

-These next two posts will cover Progress Tracking.
+These next three posts will cover Progress Tracking.
 This post introduces the concept and clears the air on some preconceptions about the process.

 What is Progress Tracking?